Sohaib63/AWS-Intro-to-CLoud-EC2-lab/README.md

 Arrange the AWS Management Console tab so that it displays along side these instructions.
 Ideally, you will be able to see both browser tabs at the same time so that you can follow the lab steps more easily.

 Tip: If you would like the lab instructions to display across the entire browser window, you can hide the terminal in the browser panel by unchecking the Terminal checkbox in the top right.
+## Task 1: Launching your EC2 instance
+In this task, you launch an EC2 instance with termination protection.
+Termination protection prevents you from accidentally terminating an EC2 instance.
+You also deploy your instance with a user data script in order to deploy a simple web server.

+1. In the AWS Management Console on the Services menu, choose EC2.
+2. In the left navigation pane, choose EC2 Dashboard to ensure that you are on the dashboard page.
+3. Choose Launch instance, and then select Launch instance.

+### Step 1: Name your EC2 instance
+Using tags, you can categorize your AWS resources in different ways (for example, by purpose, owner, or environment).
+This categorization is useful when you have many resources of the same type.
+You can quickly identify a specific resource based on the tags that you have assigned to it.
+Each tag consists of a key and a value, both of which you define.

+When you name your instance, AWS creates a key-value pair.
+The key for this pair is Name, and the value is the name you enter for your EC2 instance.

+1. In the Name and tags section, for Name, enter `Web-Server`
+2. Choose the Add additional tags link.
+3. From the Resource types dropdown list, ensure that both Instances and Volumes are selected.